Financial Aid Frequently Asked Questions

 Students do not have to be admitted to BCTC in order to file the FAFSA.
 However, a financial offer will not be made until you have been fully admitted into a degree-seeking program.
 Students applying for aid for the spring and summer semester must be registered for classes in order to be awarded financial aid.

-You are able to charge books at the Cooper and Leestown Campus Bookstores, or online.
+You may be eligible to charge your books at the Newtown or Leestown Campus Bookstores, or at BibliU.
 Book charges are available for a limited time.
 Contact the Financial Aid for book charge periods.
 In order to charge books you...

-• Our office must have a Financial Aid Release (FAR) form on file for you
+- Our office must have a Financial Aid Bookstore Release (FAB) form on file for you

 Generally, students must be enrolled at least half-time (6 credit hours for undergraduate and graduate students) in required course work to receive most types of aid including Stafford Loans.
 However, a student may receive a Pell Grant for less than half-time enrollment.
 Summer enrollment requirements can vary.